ironmansoftware/universal-docs/cmdlets/Universal/New-UAVariable.md

 ### Example 2
 ```
-PS C:\> New-UAVariable -Name 'UserName' -Value 'Adam' -Vault 'Vault'
+PS C:\> New-UAVariable -Name 'UserName' -Value 'Adam' -Vault "Vault"
 ```

-Creates a new variable in the vault \`Vault\`.
+Creates a new variable in the vault named \`Vault\`.
 The variable's value is not stored in UA and will only be retrieved when running scripts.

 ## PARAMETERS